Ski: 2020-2021 J Skis Hotshot, 183 cm

 Based on this, the things that haven’t changed between the Metal and Hotshot are that the Hotshot is still designed to have a big sweet spot, it’s still supposed to be smooth and stable, and it still uses a version of J’s “Light Metal” titanal laminate.
 The big difference is supposed to be that the Hotshot is even more stable and easier to surf around in deep snow.

 The construction of the Hotshot is very similar to the Metal.
 The Hotshot still has a maple wood core, thick, sintered base, extra-thick edges, and a quadraxial fiberglass laminate.
-Both skis feature two layers of titanal, with those metal layers running over the center of the ski but tapering to a point near the tips and tails and not spanning edge-to-edge (you can see this under the clear top sheet of our pair).
+Both skis feature two layers of titanal, with those metal layers running over the center of the ski but tapering to a point near the tips and tails and not spanning edge-to-edge.
 The idea with this is that you get some of the damping / suspension of metal-laminate construction, but with less weight (particularly at the ends, in an effort to decrease swing weight in particular).

 Shape / Rocker Profile